fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/04_third_party_support.rst

 -----------
 ScikitLearn is a popular and well-established machine learning package that provides various algorithms for classification, regression, clustering, and dimensionality reduction.
-ScikitLearn also provides a wide range of datasets that are frequently used for training and testing machine learning models.
+ScikitLearn also provides a wide range of datasets which includes popular examples such as the Iris dataset for classification, and the California Housing dataset for regression that are frequently used for training and testing machine learning models.
 MLPro currently supports ScikitLearn's datasets as stream objects, which can be used in stream processing and online machine learning.

-ScikitLearn is its extensive collection of datasets, which includes popular examples such as the Iris dataset for classification and the California Housing dataset for regression.
-These datasets are readily available in MLPro as stream objects.

 Learn More: `ScikitLearn <https://scikit-learn.org/>`_

 River
 -----
-River is a lightweight and efficient machine learning library designed for streaming data.
-It is ideal for real-time analytics and online machine learning where data is constantly evolving.
+River is a machine learning library designed for streaming data.
+It is used for real-time analytics and online machine learning where data is constantly evolving.
 River provides various online learning algorithms that are optimized for processing streaming data.
 MLPro supports River's datasets as data sources, which can be used to build machine learning models that are optimized for streaming data.

 River datasets include specialized datasets for online machine learning which is commonly used for evaluating online